• Skip to primary navigation

 13. Jalapeno (optional, for heat)

-14. Optional additions and toppings: vegan cheese sauce, sliced avocado, guacamole, tomato-based salsa, sweet jackfruit salsa
+14. Optional additions and toppings: vegan cheese sauce, sliced avocado, guacamole, tomato-based salsa, and sweet jackfruit salsa

 top view of the ingredients needed to make vegan black bean tacos